 Products used: Becca Zero No Pigment Glass Highlighter for Face + Lip.
+Inspired by:

 Back to looks I can actually do and will always go back to.
 A neutral, shimmering, smoky eye is by all accounts a safety net look for many of us, and one that suits all skin tones and formula preferences.

 Hodson recommends using "a nude shadow in a shimmer texture around two to three shades lighter than your skin tone."
 This, he says, will "create dimension on the eye whilst still looking effortless."

 "Try applying the colour in the inner corner of the eye – this will brighten the eye and create contrast with your mask," he adds.

 This look will go with just about any mask as the colours are fairly muted, making it a brilliant option for day and night.